Make Puffy Paint Valentines Cards using our 3-ingredient puffy paint recipe! This is such a fun Valentines craft for kids.

 We’re crafting up a storm for Valentines Day here in my home daycare right now.
 Have you seen all the Valentines crafts and activities that we’ve been busy with?
 Today I thought it would be fun to make some homemade Valentines cards with puffy paint.

 Homemade puffy paint is very easy to make with 3 common kitchen ingredients and a bit of water.

 The cards turned out great, and if you wanted to, you could also use the puffy hearts to make ornaments or garlands for Valentines Day.

 How to make our puffy paint Valentines:

-- homemade puffy paint: get the recipe here
+- homemade puffy paint: you’ll find our puffy paint recipe here

 - black crayon